POLITICS OF EXCAVATION / From Space to Place, Exhibition at Katherine E Nash Gallery, Minneapolis, MN

 Defined by human activities, places are ever-changing, ever-decaying, and always being reborn, often through collective action and collaboration.
 From Space to Place is an exhibition that explores placemaking--the transformation of space into that which has a distinct identity.
 Curated by Artemis Hansen and Terez Iacovino, the exhibition is a platform for examining place and one's relationship to it.

-THE POLITICS OF EXCAVATION is part of an ongoing research and design exploration that focuses on the relationship between architecture and politics within Latin America.
+The Politics of Excavation is part of an ongoing research and design project that focuses on the relationship between architecture and politics in Latin American cities.
 This relationship can often times be rooted in an immaterial past, making it difficult to engage through physical means.
 This project suggests that the pairing of architecture and forensic archaeology can give form to activities the Latin American city has disregarded or may not be ready to fully confront.
-How can excavation become more than a means to an end within architectural discourse?
+These activities and histories are socio-material realities that affect our present and shape our collective future.
+Focusing on Montevideo, Uruguay, mapping is used to propose new realities, and ask, how can excavation become more than a means to an end within architectural discourse?

-Through geographical context and mapping, this project speculates about the link between a place of abduction and a presumed burial location.
+Through the mapping of geopolitical contexts, this project speculates about the link between a place of abduction and a presumed burial location.
 This narrative is fictitious because it is not based on the disappearance of a specific person.
 Nonetheless, the neighborhood highlighted and the burial site marked are exact.
 The effort here is to place a clandestine ritual within the most real dimensions of the city.

 The following exercise looks at the fragmentation of the body and our ability to disassociate ourselves from its cultural image.
 This is an exploration into the many abstract images embedded in the process of excavation.
 This continuous set of images defamiliarizes ourselves from the fixed images of the beginning and end of the excavation process.
 It visualizes the abstract exchange that occurs in-between conditions we assume to be familiar with.
 The body is displaced but its wholeness is always maintained, it shows itself as the body materializes into different forms.